reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 EDI CITATION: Santa Barbara Coastal LTER and J. Dugan.
 2021.
 SBC LTER: Beach: Time series of abundance of birds and stranded kelp on selected beaches, ongoing since 2008 ver 10.
 Environmental Data Initiative. https://doi.org/10.6073/pasta/06c6b9983a5f0a44349e027a002f5040

 Full methods and details are described in the reference mentioned above.
-In short:

-These data are counts of shorebirds on 1km along-shore transects at each of 5 sites.
+In short, these data are counts of shorebirds on 1km along-shore transects at each of 5 sites.
 The data here represent the sum across shorebird species by month for each site.
 Each column represents a month; the data run from Jan 2009 to Dec 2019.
 Each row represents a site (Arroyo Quemado, Isla Vista, East Campus, Arroyo Burro, Santa Claus Lane).

 The aggregated shorebird count is made up of the following species: American Avocet, Baird's Sandpiper, Black-bellied Plover, Black-necked Stilt, Black Turnstone, unidentified Dowitchers, Dunlin, Greater Yellowlegs, Killdeer, Least Sandpiper, Lesser Yellowlegs, Long-billed Curlew, Long-billed Dowitcher, Marbled Godwit, Pectoral Sandpiper, Red-necked Phalarope, Red Knot, Ruddy Turnstone, Sanderling, Semipalmated Plover, Short-billed Dowitcher, Snowy Plover, Spotted Sandpiper, Surfbird, Wandering Tattler, Western Sandpiper, Whimbrel, Willet, and Wilson's Plover.